taw00/manuscript-css/docs/switches.md

 ### `#manuscript` Switches to Simplify the Appearance of Your Document

 <dl>
+    <dt>blind</dt>
+    <dd>For blind submissions (contests and the like).
+The blind class hides
+    the title page contact information and title byline.
+It will also do the same for each poem.
+You will need to manually simplify your page headers if you added a last name there.</dd>
     <dt>simple</dt>
-    <dd>(prose only) Strips out andy contacts and word counts.
-Great for
+    <dd>(prose only) Strips out any header information and word counts.
+Great
-    sharing with friends and family who don't need to see that formal element of your manuscript.</dd>
+    for sharing with friends and family who don't need to see that formal element of your manuscript.</dd>
     <dt>text-only</dt>
     <dd>(prose only) Strips out all contact info, titles, word count, all
     dinkuses, and the ending -30- marker.
 Gives you are "just show me the